Saketh-gupta/Tic-Tac-Toe-in-Python/README.md

 # Tic-Tac-Toe-in-Python
-Tic-Tac-Toe basic game has been developed using only Python for practice purpose.
+Tic-Tac-Toe basic game has been developed using only Python